renderedtext/semaphore-docs-new/source/docs/supported-stack.md

 category: The Semaphore platform
 ---

-Semaphore officially supports Ruby and JavaScript applications and provides UI for configuring versions for them.
+Semaphore officially supports Ruby, JavaScript and Clojure projects and provides UI for configuring versions for them.

 In case of Ruby, it also generates a working `database.yml` or equivalent, based on selected database engine.

-The following languages are also available: C/C++, Clojure, Java, Perl and Python.
+The following languages are also available: C/C++, Java, Perl and Python.
 For them the application has to be configured manually in [project settings](/docs/customizing-build-commands.html).
 If you would like another language to be included out of the box, please [send us email](mailto:semaphore@renderedtext.com) or [install it manually](/docs/how-to-install-dependency.html).